adnanyangilic/Ip_address_get/README.md

 # Ip_address_get
+This simple project gets visitor client IP address.
 You must check to see Home controller, Index.cshtml and startup.cs